 - Combat service support.

 a.
 Commander's Intent.
 The AATFC must articulate his intent for the air assault early in the planning process.
 Air assault planning often begins after the AATFC issues his intent even though the ground tactical plan may not be complete.
 The commander's intent for the air assault allows air assault planners to understand the method and end state and to begin to piece together the subsequent plans.
-The commander's intent for the air assault includes items such as whether the assault force will land on the objective or land near it in order to be able to maneuver to the objective.
-The commander's intent for the air assault may include surprise as a critical element, which leads to the development of both the FS and SEAD plans.
+The commander's intent for the air assault includes things such as whether the assault force will land on the objective or land near it and maneuver to it.
+The commander's intent for the air assault may include surprise as a critical element, which leads to the development of fire support and SEAD plans.

 b.
 Organization for Combat.
-The mission, enemy situation, terrain, maneuver forces, and fire support assets all help air assault planners determine the task force organization for combat.
-Planners emphasize—
+The mission, enemy situation, terrain, maneuver forces, and fire support assets all help air assault planners determine the SBCT organization for combat.
+Planners emphasize

 - Maximizing combat power in the assault to heighten surprise and shock effect.
 This is especially important if the air assault force plans to land on or near the objective.

-- Ensuring the air assault force has sufficient assets to sustain it until linkup.
+- Ensuring the air assault force has sufficient assets to sustain itself until linkup.

 c.
 Scheme of Maneuver.
 The AATFC develops a scheme of maneuver to accomplish his mission and seize assigned objectives.
-Scheme of maneuver development by the TF headquarters allows subsequent planning phases of the air assault to be accomplished and must be done prior to development of the air assault.
-Development of the TF ground tactical plan need not be complete to begin air assault mission planning.
+The scheme of maneuver development by the SBCT allows subsequent planning phases of the air assault to be accomplished and must be done prior to development of the air assault.
+Development of the battalion ground tactical plan need not be complete to begin air assault mission planning.
 As a minimum, the AATFC must provide the ground scheme of maneuver for air assault planning to begin.
-TF planners should not wait for the completed assault force OPORD to begin planning.
-The TF staff and aviation units can begin air assault planning as soon as the assault force commander approves the general scheme of maneuver.
+SBCT planners should not wait for the completed assault force OPORD to begin planning.
+The SBCT infantry battalion staffs and supporting aviation units can begin air assault planning as soon as the assault force commander approves the general scheme of maneuver.

 d.
-Fire Support.
+Fires and Effects.
 The amount of artillery available to support the air assault and the locations of supporting artillery units are critical factors in determining the ground tactical plan.

 a.
-Landing Zone Selection.
+LZ Selection.
 In coordination with the AMC and LNO, the AATFC selects primary and alternate LZs.
 The number of selected LZs is based on the ground scheme of maneuver and LZ availability.
 The aviation planners advise the AATFC on LZ suitability.
-The considerations for selecting suitable landing zones include the following.
+The following are considerations for selecting suitable landing zones.

 (1) Location.
 The LZ must be in an area supporting the ground tactical plan of the AATFC.
 It may be located on the objective, close by, or at a distance.

 (2) Capacity.
-The selected LZ must be big enough to support the number of aircraft the AATFC requires on air assault lifts.
+The selected LZ must be large enough to support the number of aircraft the AATFC requires on air assault lifts.